VysotskiVadim/VysotskiVadim.blog/_posts/2024-01-07-oom-android-heap-dump-recording.md

 This article explains how to collect data essential to finding the cause of `OutOfMemoryError`: a heap dump at the moment of the last allocation, which failed with `OutOfMemoryError`.

+I learned this technique while optimizing Java memory usage in [Mapbox Navigation SDK v2](https://github.com/mapbox/mapbox-navigation-android).
+It was particularly useful when `OutOfMemoryError` occurred only in the customer's environment, and I wasn't able to reproduce them locally.

 ## Heap Dump recording

 The most useful information for `OutOfMemoryError` troubleshooting is a Java heap dump.
 You can explore which objects consume the memory, how much is consumed by each object, and what stops the Garbage Collector from collecting them.